PasqualeTurin/Geo-ER/README.md

 Geo-ER is an Entity Resolution (ER) framework to match geospatial entities.
 It allows to integrate geospatial databases, performing deduplication of the entries.
 Geo-ER leverages Transformer-based Language Models (LMs), Distance embedding and a novel Neighbourhood Attention component, based on Graph Attention (GAT).

 ### <ins>UPDATE</ins>
-Now Geo-ER supports json formatted neighbors for entities, to make it easier to use it for other tasks and dataset.
-The jsonn format is the following:
+Now Geo-ER supports JSON-formatted neighbors for entities, to make it easier to use it for other tasks and dataset.
+The JSON format is the following:

 ```
 # list of python dictionaries